isabella232/dde-handsonlab/step3/README.md

 ## Cleanup

-Stop the application in the app designer
+Stop the application from within the Docker Application Designer interface

   ![]( ./images/image7.png)

-Press Go Back to the My Applications Screen.
+then select the “back” button (chevron) to go back to My Applications screen

   ![]( ./images/image8.png)

 You're now ready to proceed to Step 4:

 `cd ../step4`